George Henry Scott

 The Bomber Command Memorial

-The Bomber Command Memorial is located in London, England as a tribute to the 55,000 airmen who lost their lives in actions against the enemy during WWII.
+The Bomber Command Memorial is located in London, England as a tribute to approximately 125,000 airmen who flew in Bomber Command and particularly the 55,000 airmen who lost their lives in actions against the enemy during WWII.
 While this memorial does not list those names, George is among those honoured.
-The memorial depicts members of a bomber crew as they appeared in those days, equiped for a flight.
-The airmen are wearing heavy clothing as protection against the cold and have oxygen masks at their aircraft were neither heated or pressurized.
+The memorial depicts members of a bomber crew as they appeared in those days, equipped for a flight.
+The airmen are wearing heavy clothing as protection against the cold and have oxygen masks at their aircraft were neither heated nor pressurized.

 The Commonwealth War Graves Registry

-There is an on-line registry of commonwealth dead which contains information on the grave site of George Henry Scott as well as some personal information including the line that he is the "son of John and Joan Scott of Montreal"
+There is an on-line registry of commonwealth dead which contains information on the grave site of George Henry Scott as well as some personal information including the line that he is the "son of John and Joan Scott, of Montreal, Province of Quebec, Canada"

 Virtual War Memorial of Veterans Affairs Canada

 The Department of Veterans Affairs in Ottawa maintains a web site maintains a virtual memorial to those Canadians killed in the wars.
-The page for George Henry Scott contains the photo which is used above and which must have been donated by a family member with whom we have yet to make contact.
+The page for George Henry Scott contains the photo which is used above and which I have since learned was donated by Howard Scotter of England (of whom more below).
+In addition a researcher, Margaret Rose, who has been adding photos of RCAF members killed in WWII from their personel files in the National Archives of Canada.

 The Last MissionOn the night of 27/8 January 1944 the 6th (RCAF) Bomber Group staged a mission to bomb Berlin.
 Included in this mission were Avro Lancaster II bombers from 408 (RCAF) Squadron, initially a squadron from Montreal, known as the Goose Squadron for its crest.
 In 1943-4 the squadron was based at Linton-on-Ouse about 15 km NW of the city of York in England.
 The bombers in this squadron had the squadron identification "EQ".
 Lancaster DS 849, the aircraft in which George flew his last mission, was designated as EQ-X. The photograph below, taken a few months later, shows EQ-Z, a similar aircraft of the squadron.